My Singing Monsters: Notable collaborations

 In October 2013, Big Blue Bubble signed a deal with publishing house Egmont UK as its new strategic licensing partner.

 In July 2017, Big Blue Bubble announced that Wind Sun Sky Entertainment would adapt its mobile game My Singing Monsters into a multi-media franchise, beginning with an animated TV series and consumer products program.
 Skybound Entertainment would be the distributor in all territories worldwide, excluding Canada.
-While a series of figurines and plush toys were released in 2019, the series itself was cancelled shortly later.
+While a series of figurines and plush toys were released in 2019, the series itself was cancelled shortly later, due to production struggles.